 During the initial CAA investigation and in Dr. Schrage’s initial staff meetings, those whom Dr. Schrage and Mr. Geffroy interviewed expressed concern about a female staffer who previously prepared a sex discrimination complaint, which was referenced in the 2020 memorandum, and who appeared to be extensively and possibly inappropriately utilized as a personal assistant for Senator Wicker on foreign trips.
-They reported that afterwards she appeared extremely distraught and developed an alcohol abuse problem at work that required a formal intervention and counseling by the Democratic Staff Director, and as well as considering her termination.
-The Democratic Staff Director noted that Mr. Parker, whom for months he had reported as being abusive and cooperative towards him and staff issues, including failing to show up for staff meetings for months, took a radically different approach to intervene with the female staffer to prevent her termination.
-This starkly different approach by Mr. Parker was something the Democratic Staff suggested may be linked to her work with Senator Wicker, who later blocked review of the allegations against Mr. Parker, including discrimination and other misconduct.
+They reported that afterwards, she appeared extremely distraught and developed an alcohol abuse problem at work that required a formal intervention and counseling by the Democratic Staff Director, as well as considering her termination.
+The Democratic Staff Director noted that Mr. Parker took a radically different approach to intervene with the female staffer to prevent her termination, which the Democratic Staff Director suggested may be linked to the employee’s work with Senator Wicker.
 Due to the sensitive nature of these matters, Dr. Schrage and Mr. Geffroy did not feel it was appropriate for them to extensively review these issues and sought to refer them to Commissioners or appropriate outside investigators.

-This female staffer had raised concerns about discrimination under Mr. Parker from Dr. Schrage’s initial staff meeting with her.
-Due to her and other female staff’s complaints in this area, Dr. Schrage make it a priority to promote female staff involvement in key roles and initiatives, including on a historic trip to meet with Ukrainian President Zelenskyy; to give female staffers who experience discrimination expanded roles; and to advocate appropriate raises for this and other female staffer during the next review of overall staff salaries.
+This female staffer had also raised concerns about discrimination under Mr. Parker from Dr. Schrage’s initial staff meeting with her.
+Due to her and other female staff’s complaints, Dr. Schrage made it a priority to promote female staff involvement in key roles and initiatives, including on a historic trip to meet with Ukrainian President Zelenskyy; to give female staffers expanded roles; and to advocate for appropriate raises during the next review of overall staff salaries.

-In or around Summer 2023, after Mr. Parker became aware he was under investigation, he and Mr. Lynch privately met with the female staffer who reportedly prepared a discrimination claim against Mr. Parker as early as 2020.
-While Mr. Parker previously declined to provide her with a major raise in salary for years, Mr. Parker and Mr. Lynch then promised to promote her receiving an extraordinary, out of cycle raise which Dr. Schrage recalled her informing him it would be as much as 140% of her current salary.
-After being offered this by Mr. Parker and Mr. Lynch, the staffer then refused to comment on her prior allegations against Mr. Parker when approached as part of the CAA intial investigation.
-Instead, she demanded that Dr. Schrage and Mr. Geffroy immediate have Chairman Wilson enact the raise she arranged with Mr. Parker and Mr. Lynch.
+In or around Summer 2023, after Mr. Parker became aware he was under investigation, he and Mr. Lynch privately met with the female staffer who reportedly prepared a discrimination claim against Mr. Parker.
+While Mr. Parker previously declined to provide her with a major raise in salary for years, Mr. Parker and Mr. Lynch then promised to grant her an extraordinary, out of cycle raise, which she told Dr. Schrage would be as much as 140% of her current salary.
+After being offered this by Mr. Parker and Mr. Lynch, the staffer then refused to comment on her prior allegations against Mr. Parker when approached as part of the initial CAA investigation.
+Instead, she demanded that Dr. Schrage and Mr. Geffroy have Chairman Wilson immediately enact the raise she arranged with Mr. Parker and Mr. Lynch.
 As such a large increase out of cycle had never been done before, Chairman Wilson’s office indicated that all staff raises would need to be considered through the normal process due to concerns of interference with the CAA investigation.
 After this, the staffer refused to discuss her past allegations or recent communications with Mr. Parker and Mr. Lynch.